zerovain/SORT/docs/index.rst

 Citation and license
 --------------------

-Citation metadata are provided in ``CITATION.cff``.
+Citation information will be provided upon publication of the associated manuscript.
 SORT is released under the MIT License.

 Support
 -------